ptarunraj/sixpep/README.md

 // For the 2nd problem studentmgtsys

--> to see the actual code file, path ="studentmgtsys\studentmgmtsys\src\studentmgmtsys\Studentinfo.java".

--> before hand create a database in mysql server.
+-> create a database before hand in mysql server.

 -> read the comments carefully and make the required code changes in necessary places like url,uname,password,etc.

--> I have executed the code in eclipse IDE, and if you are using the same select the folder "studentmgtsys" as your workspace dirctory,It will directly open the src code for u and you can execute it .
+// For the 3rd problems

+-> read comments for the better understanding of problem